troyready/serverless-artifact-cacher/README.md

 The schedule can be adjusted in `serverless.js` (search for `rate(24 hours)`), and the update process can be triggered at any time by invoking the AutoUpdate functions.

-### Cached Versions
+### Cached PIP Versions

 The DynamoDB table for each repository stores an item for each cached package.
 New upstream entries will be automatically added daily (see "Automatic Updates")

-#### Displaying Cached NPM Versions
+#### Cached NPM Versions

-The NPM DynamoDB data is stored zlib compressed.
-It can be viewed via any zlib inflate mechanism, e.g.:
+The NPM data is stored gzip format.
+It can be downloaded from s3bucket://${packageName}/index.gz.
-* http://www.unit-conversion.info/texttools/compress/ (select "Decompress" in the Convert menu)
+- Download the file and from the GUI click on "Decompress" in the Convert menu.
-* On the command line: `echo 'COMPRESSEDDDBDATAHERE' | base64 -d | python -c "import zlib,sys;sys.stdout.write(zlib.decompress(sys.stdin.read()))"`
+- From the command line type `gzip -kd index.gz`

+New upstream entries will be automatically added daily (see "Automatic Updates")